mrychlik/GitTutorialWithActions/README.md

 	git config credential.helper 'cache --timeout=3000000'

-This is very important when using integration with your other software.
+This is very important when using integration with your development software (Emacs, Vim, etc.)

 #  Python and 'pytest'